Guowen-xu/guowen-xu.github.io/_pages/about.md

 - 2021.08.04 One paper accepted by **IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)**!
 - 2021.07.10 One paper accepted by **European Symposium on Research in Computer Security(ESORICS)**!
 - 2021.05.10 One paper accepted by **IEEE Transactions on Cloud Computing(TCC)**!
-- 2021.03.29 Dr Guowen Xu received the **INFOCOM 2021 Student Conference Award**!
+- 2021.03.29 Dr Guowen.
+Xu received the **INFOCOM 2021 Student Conference Award**!
 - 2021.02.10 One paper accepted by **IEEE Transactions on Cloud Computing(TCC)**!